Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Implications

 However, the distribution of time-delays that a lensing configuration can produce for its two brightest images has a very sharp edge at high time-delays (Fig.~\ref{fig:tdvsmur_detvssimple}).
 This means that although as previously discussed, short time-delay images with non-unity relative magnification factors can be caused by small lenses embedded in larger lenses, bright images with long time delays can only be produced by massive lenses.

 An observation of such an image pair could provide a lower bound on the mass of the lens, which would be invaluable for rapid EM followups by allowing for the preferential targeting of high-mass known lenses \cite{lenscat2024} or structures.
 A hindrance to such a detection is the time delay between the two images, which can be upwards of $\sim 10$ years, thus requiring continuous observations (ideally from multiple GW detectors) to capture the signal from the second image, and identify the image pair as coming from the same source.
+These increased time delays between images also increase the false alarm probability for sources lensed by clusters \cite{Wierda:2021upe}.